amclark42/so-youre-planning-to-vote-2020/README.md

 ### Voting by mail

 Some states, such as Colorado, vote entirely by mail every year—ballots are sent to all registered voters before an election.
-Otherwise, voting absentee lets you vote by mail, usually because you physically can’t go to the polls.
-This year, many states have fewer restrictions on absentee voting because of the Covid-19 pandemic.
-Depending on your state, you may need to cite fear of Covid-19 as a justification for voting absentee. ([Vote.org](https://www.vote.org/absentee-voting-rules/), [FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))
+Otherwise, voting absentee lets you vote by mail, usually because you physically can’t go to the polls. ([National Conference of State Legislatures (NCSL)](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-early-voting.aspx)) This year, many states have fewer restrictions on absentee voting because of the Covid-19 pandemic.
+Depending on your state, you may need to cite fear of Covid-19 as a justification for voting absentee. ([Vote.org](https://www.vote.org/absentee-voting-rules/), [FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html), [NCSL](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-mail-voting-policies-in-effect-for-the-2020-election.aspx))

 * If you need to, apply to vote by mail ASAP. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [Wall Street Journal](https://www.wsj.com/articles/how-to-vote-by-mail-in-every-state-11597840923), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))
   * If you’re able and if your local government allows it, consider submitting your application without mailing it, by: